ClusterHQ/flocker/docs/docker-integration/manual-install.rst

 Manually Installing Flocker
 ===========================

 #.
-Follow the :ref:`full-installation-with-docker` steps.
+Follow the :ref:`full-installation-with-docker` steps, to install Flocker and the **Flocker plugin for Docker**
-   This includes a step to install the **Flocker plugin for Docker**, which is required for Docker Swarm integration.
+   The plugin is required for Docker Swarm integration.
 #.
-Follow the :ref:`post-installation-configuration-with-docker` steps.
+Follow the :ref:`post-installation-configuration-with-docker` steps, to configure authentication and your chosen backend.
+   These steps also include the enablement of the control service, the agent services, and the plugin.
 #.
-Follow the :ref:`controlling-flocker-with-docker` steps.
+Finally, the :ref:`controlling-flocker-with-docker` section describes how to control Flocker using either the plugin or via the Flocker CLI.

 .. _full-installation-with-docker: